Bay Area Family Photographer Blog

 Best Beach Locations Near San Mateo

-Many Peninsula families enjoy incorporating coastal scenery into their portraits.
+Many San Francisco Peninsula families enjoy incorporating coastal scenery into their portraits.

 Nearby beaches like Half Moon Bay provide dramatic ocean views, cliffs, and open sandy shorelines that photograph beautifully at sunset.